About Forgotten Australians

-What follows are extracts from the 2004 Senate Committee Report and from the AFA Booklet that we hope will give a small insight into the lives of Forgotten Australians…
+We hope that the following extracts, taken from the Forgotten Australians Report and the AFA Booklet, will give a small insight into the lives of Forgotten Australians.

 It is not just the impact that tragic childhood experiences have had for care leavers.
 Their children and families have also felt the impact, which can flow through to future generations.

-[Senate Committee Report Forgotten Australians.
+Source: Senate Committee Report Forgotten Australians.
 A Report on Australians who experienced institutional or out-of-home care as children.
-August 2004.]
+August 2004.

 Separation, abandonment and loss of family; deception; neglect and exploitation; sustained brutality; sexual assault; poor health including denial of dental care; denial of educational opportunity; removal/loss of identity; drug testing; lack of post care support.